jacquessham/DashExamples/readme.md

 [Part 3 - Interactive Visualization](/Part3)<br>
 [Dashboard Example - Gaming Console Market Share in 2018](/DashboardExample)

+## Dockerizing Dash
+This section contains the quick-start note for dockerizing Plotly and Dash for your solution.
+You may find the direction and tips to create Docker Image with Plotly and Dash in the [Dockerize Dash](/DockerizeDash) folder.

 ## Template Framework for Plotly
 You may find the template framework for Plotly when you want to quickly plot something with Plotly.
 You may find the scripts in the [Template Framework](/PlotlyTemplateFramework) folder.